It is a long day since the last update. Something bad happened to the ‘Digital Escape’ project that needed all my attention.

 Digital escape

-So… the ‘Digital Escape’ issue that I have at hand is a serous one.
-I probably get sued over my last move with them: I abandoned my contract.
+So… the ‘Digital Escape’ issue that I have at hand is a serous one: I had to break the contract.

-The short version is: from day one we weren’t a perfect fit, and this problem became worse over time.
-I warned them often, but to no avail.
-This became such a draw on my time, mental health, and my family life that I had to call it off.
+Our expectations from ‘what is in the product and what not’ and ‘how the payments are made’ were problematic from day one.
+And this problem became worse over time.
+I tried to bring these issues up in the past a few times already, but to no avail.
+This became such a draw on my time, mental health, and my family life that I had to call the project off.